dcycle/entity_inherit/README.md

 Extending this module
 -----

 You can extend this module using Drupal's plugin system.
-Please see the included Entity Inherit Verbose (entity_inherit_verbose) module, and plugins in the main entity_inherit module at ./src/Plugin/EntityInheritPlugin, for examples.
+Please see included plugins for examples.

 Local development
 -----